Homemade Natural Mosquito Repellent ( 2 Easy Recipes that Work Wonders! )

-I also made this mosquito repellent balm because it is easier to carry on a hike, and it stays on longer especially when we sweat a lot in the heat.
+I also made this natural mosquito repellent balm because it is easier to carry on a hike, and it stays on longer especially when sweating a lot in the heat.

 The bees wax and oil in the right proportions will create the right consistency of a firm butter-like lotion.
 If it is too soft, it may become runny in the heat.

 You can skip the Shea butter and make it with just bees wax and an oil such as coconut oil, olive oil, or almond oil.

-Here is the proportion I used: 1 tablespoon each of beeswax ( cut to small pieces or use pellets) and shea butter, 2 tablespoons of coconut oil, and a total of 20 drops of essential oil.
+Here is the proportion I used: 1 tablespoon each of beeswax ( cut to small pieces or use pellets) and Shea butter, and 2 tablespoons of coconut oil, and a total of 15 drops of essential oil like in Recipe 1 .

 Create a double boiler by bringing some water close to boiling in a small saucepan, and place a glass or metal dish inside the pan.

 Add the oils, butters and bees wax.
 The beeswax will melt in about 5 minutes.
 Add the essential oils, pour into a container and let cool.
 The mixture will harden in about 20 minutes.

 If you do not like the consistency, just return the mixture to the double boiler.
-Add more bees wax for a firmer consistency and more oils for a softer balm.
+Add more bees wax for a firmer consistency and more coconut oil for a softer balm.